Helm Charts are like a package manager for Kubernetes applications, allowing users to reuse and share complex resource configurations.

 A Helm Feed in Octopus refers to a Helm Chart repository.
 This repository is effectively just an HTTP server that houses an

 index.yaml which describes the charts available on that server.
 Octopus uses this index file to determine the available "packages" (Charts) and versions.
 A chart is a tarball that looks like

 alpine-0.1.2.tgz which for this example Octopus will interpret as having PackageID

 alpine and version

 0.1.2.
-There are various ways you can host a chart repository, including third party tools like ChartMuseum or Artifactory, or even hosting your own static web server.
+There are various ways you can host a chart repository, including third-party tools like ChartMuseum, Artifactory, Cloudsmith, or even hosting your own static web server.

 For more information about Helm Chart repositories and how to run your own private repository, check out the living documentation on their GitHub repo.

 Since the helm upgrade command provides the ability to ensure that the chart is installed when it runs for the first time (by using the